-- " 882 were welfare benefit enquires and cases; - " 289 were housing issues; - " 112 were debt, money matters and financial inclusion issues; - " 64 were general consumer issues; - " 57 clients were Health and welfare issues; and - " 18 were immigration issues.
+welfare benefit enquires and cases; housing issues; debt, money matters and financial inclusion issues; general consumer issues; clients were Health and welfare issues; and immigration issues.

 Skills & Employment Services

 We aim to meet the priorities and needs of each of our clients approaching us both directly and indirectly for advice and/or employment, skills or training needs through our integrated advice and training teams.